7 Tips on Cleaning and Maintaining Your Hearing Aids

 6. In order to prevent physical damage to your device, store persistently in a secure manner whenever your hearing aids aren’t being used.
 Keep them out of reach of small children and pets.
 However, if your device sustains damage, collect all the components, and schedule an appointment with your hearing aid professional as soon as possible.

 7. Remember, it is essential to have your hearing aid device cleaned professionally regularly.
-Only a professional can make sure you get to all the small nooks and crannies you may not be able to reach, and ensure they are cleaned without doing any damage to your device.
+Only a professional can ensure that you reach all the small nooks and crannies you may not be able to reach and that the cleaning is done without damaging your device.

 Facebooklinkedinrssyoutube